namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - First Tesla driving (and renting) [experience](https://world.hey.com/michal.piekarczyk/first-hertz-tesla-rental-experience-a31c123d).
 - Started Learning How to Learn Coursera.org course with Barbara Oakley (2023-07-05).

+## 2023-04
+### Logged
+- Today, totally by a UPS shipping anomaly I received a `PTZOptics Move 4K SDI/HDMI/USB/IP PTZ Camera with 30x Optical Zoom (Gray) (PT30X-4K-GY-G3) + PTZOptics PT-Joy-G4 Joystick Controller`  intended for kellards.com . $3k worth of electronics but I managed to communicate with them by email and was able to ship this back to the intended recipient (2023-04-15).

 ## 2023-01
 ### Changed
 - Switched from LastPass to [BitWarden](https://bitwarden.com/) for personal password management.